+Why?
 TVs are getting bigger, for one.
-The average television sold today will come in at 55 inches, while 65-inch TVs are the fastest growing part of the market.
-Those TVs are also able to pack in 8 million pixels of detail (for 4K) – or even 33 million pixels for the 8K TVs now entering the market, though there isn't really enough 8K content out there to justify that quite yet.
+The average television sold today will be a 55 inch screen, while 65-inch TVs are the fastest growing part of the market.
+4K TVs are also able to pack in 8 million pixels of detail – or even 33 million pixels for the 8K TVs now entering the market (though there isn't really enough 8K content out there to justify that quite yet).

 While high-end TVs are increasingly upping their game for built-in speakers, nothing compares to an external hi-fi system to really make an impact.